 We have entered into employment contracts with our President, Lawrence Siebert, and our Senior Vice President of Research and Development, Javan Esfandiari.
 Due to the specific knowledge and experience of these executives regarding the industry, technology and market, the loss of the services of either one of them would likely have a material adverse effect on the Company.
-The contract with Mr. Siebert, provides that Mr. Siebert will serve as the Chief Executive Officer and President of the Company for an additional three-year term through May 11, 2012.
+The contract with Mr. Siebert provides that Mr. Siebert will serve as the Chief Executive Officer and President of the Company for an additional three-year term through May 11, 2012.
 The contract with Mr. Esfandiari has a term of three years ending March 2013.
 We have obtained a key man insurance policy for Mr. Esfandiari.

-We believe our success depends on our ability to participate in large government programs in the U.S. and worldwide and we may not be able to do so.
+We believe our success depends on our ability to participate in large government programs in the U.S. and worldwide, and we may not be able to do so.

 We believe it to be in our best interests to meaningfully participate in the PEPFAR Program, UN Global Fund initiatives and other programs funded by large donors.
 We have initiated several strategies to participate in these programs, such as introduction of our DPP® HIV test for use with oral fluid samples.
 Participation in these programs requires alignment and engagement with the many other participants in these programs including the World Health Organization, U.S. Center for Disease Control, U.S. Agency for International Development, foreign governments and their agencies, non-governmental organizations, and HIV service organizations.
-If we are unsuccessful in our efforts to participate in these programs, our operating results could be materially harmed.
+If we are unsuccessful in our efforts to participate in these programs, our operating results could be materially harmed

-Although we were profitable in 2009, we have a history of incurring net losses and we cannot be certain that we will be able to sustain profitability.
+Although we were profitable in 2009, we were not profitable in the first quarter of 2010, and we have a history of incurring net losses.
+We cannot be certain that we will be able to sustain profitability.

 Since the inception of Chembio Diagnostic Systems, Inc. in 1985 and through the period ended December 31, 2008, we have incurred net losses.
-As of December 31, 2009, we have an accumulated deficit of \$37 million.
-We incurred net losses of \$1.9 million and \$2.6 million in 2008 and 2007, respectively, while showing a net profit of \$309,000 in 2009.
+As of March 31, 2010, we have an accumulated deficit of \$37 million.
+We incurred net losses of \$1.9 million and \$2.6 million in 2008 and 2007, respectively, while showing a net profit of \$309,000 in 2009, and we incurred a net loss in the three months ended March 31, 2010 of \$157,000.

-We expect to make substantial expenditures for sales and marketing, and continue to make expenditures for regulatory submissions, product development and other purpose that may make it more difficult to maintain profitability for any given period or periods.
-Our ability to continue profitability in the future will primarily depend on our ability to increase sales of our products, reduce production and other costs and successfully introduce new products and enhanced versions of our existing products into the marketplace.
+We expect to make substantial expenditures for sales and marketing, and continue to make expenditures for regulatory submissions, product development and other purpose that may make it more difficult to achieve profitability for any given period or periods.
+Our ability to be profitable in the future will primarily depend on our ability to increase sales of our products, reduce production and other costs and successfully introduce new products and enhanced versions of our existing products into the marketplace.
 If we are unable to increase our revenues at a rate that is sufficient to achieve profitability, or adequately control and reduce our operating costs, our operating results would be materially harmed.